 Gizmo deployment is one of Gizmo's main features.
 It's function is to update a folder on the client with files from a source folder (most commonly located on your server).

 Gizmo deployment compares the 2 folders (source-destination), and copies only files that is different.
-Optionally it can also delete files that are no longer on the source folder.
+Optionally it can delete any extra files that are not on the source folder.

-You use Gizmo deployment to update a game on your client's hard disk.
-You can also use it to deploy any kind of file/folder.
+Gizmo deployment is mainly used to update games on your client's hard disk.
+But it can also be used to deploy any folder.

 2. How does the deployment work?